-(b) Disclose whether or not the board has a Compensation and Human Resources Committee composed entirely of independent directors.
-If the board does not have a Compensation and Human Resources Committee composed entirely of independent directors, describe what steps the board takes to ensure an objective process for determining such compensation.
+(b) Disclose whether or not the board has a Compensation Committee composed entirely of independent directors.
+If the board does not have a Compensation Committee composed entirely of independent directors, describe what steps the board takes to ensure an objective process for determining such compensation.

-One of the members of the Compensation and Human Resources Committee listed above, G. Douglas Goodfellow, was not an independent director, and the other three are independent.
-The committee met on five occasions in 2023, and all members attended the meetings.
+One of the members of the Compensation and Human Resources Committee listed above, G. Douglas Goodfellow, was not an independent director, and the other two are independent.
+The committee met on four (4) occasions in 2024, and all members attended the meetings.

-In order to ensure that the Compensation and Human

-Resources Committee followed an objective process, the Chair would ask the non-independent directors to leave the meetings when discussing matters relating to any of such non-independent director's compensation.
+In order to ensure that the Compensation and Human Resources Committee followed an objective process, the Chair would ask the non-independent director to leave the meetings when discussing matters relating to any of such non-independent director's compensation.

-(c) If the board has a Compensation and Human Resources Committee, describe the responsibilities, powers and operation of the Compensation and Human Resources Committee.
+(c) If the board has a Compensation Committee, describe the responsibilities, powers and operation of the Compensation Committee.
+In 2024, the Board developed and adopted an updated charter of the Compensation and Human Resources Committee, a copy of which is available on the Corporation's website (www.goodfellowinc.com).